MahmoudAli7/Reroute/README.md

 # Reroute

-Purpose of the app is to provide a route that will avoid buffers for fleet navigation carrying hazardous materials.
+Purpose of the app is to provide a route that will avoid buffers for fleet navigation carrying hazardous materials with real-time routing capabilities.
 Tech stack used for the project include React, TailwindCSS, ESRI REST API, Leaflet.

 # Map